Mindfulness can restrain restless thinking

 Our mind is constantly on the move.
 Rather, it chatters persistently.
 Most of this mind talk is of no use to us.
 They drain us of precious mental energy, which if channelised, can make us perform better.

-Researchers of the psychological and brain sciences at the University of California, U.S., explored the connection between meditation and distraction.
+Researchers of the psychological and brain sciences at the University of California, U.S., explored the connection between mindfulness and distraction.
 They had already found out that distraction impairs performance.
-As part of the study, the researchers made a group of undergraduates undergo two week intensive meditation program.
+As part of the study, the researchers made a group of undergraduates undergo two week intensive mindfulness meditation program.
 After the program, it was found that the mind-wandering of those who underwent meditation decreased.

-Reducing our anxiety levels could also lead to a calm mind… Various studies have shown that regular meditation can significantly decrease the level of anxiety.
-Dr. Madhav Goyal of the John Hopkins University School of Medicine, U.S.A., after reviewing 47 clinical trials which involved more than 3,500 participants suffering from mild anxiety or depression, found out that mindfulness meditation classes of eight weeks can lead to betterment of moods at par with prescription medications.
+Various studies have shown that regular sessions can significantly decrease the level of anxiety.
+Dr. Madhav Goyal of the John Hopkins University School of Medicine, U.S.A., after reviewing 47 clinical trials which involved more than 3,500 participants suffering from mild anxiety or depression, found out that mindfulness classes of eight weeks can lead to betterment of moods at par with prescription medications.

-David Levy and Jacob Wobbrock of the University of Washington found out that meditation sessions not only help people improve their memory and reduce stress, but also make people concentrate on tasks for a longer time.
+David Levy and Jacob Wobbrock of the University of Washington found out that mindfulness sessions not only help people improve their memory and reduce stress, but also make people concentrate on tasks for a longer time.